 Attorney General Eric Holder rose to the defense of President Obama on Thursday over remarks he made earlier this week questioning the authority of the US Supreme Court to potentially overturn his health-care reform law.

-?The longstanding, historical position of the United States regarding judicial review of the constitutionality of federal legislation has not changed,?
+Skip to next paragraph?The longstanding, historical position of the United States regarding judicial review of the constitutionality of federal legislation has not changed,?
 Mr. Holder said in a letter to a three-judge federal appeals court panel in Texas that had raised questions about the president?s comments.

 In a highly unusual exchange between the judiciary and the Obama administration, the judges had asked a government lawyer on Tuesday to produce ? by Thursday noon ? a three-page, single-spaced explanation of its position on the proper role of the courts in assessing federal legislation.